Replace a Vinyl Window Pivot Locking Shoe Without Dropping the Sash

 Step 3: Release tension and remove the old pivot shoe

-1. Locate the balance connection in the side track and note how the old shoe sits before removing it.
+Locate the balance connection in the side track and compare it with your photo before moving the shoe.

-5. Keep the old shoe for comparison, including its height, width, thickness, cam opening, balance hook, pivot-bar slot, and left or right orientation if applicable.
+Keep the old shoe for comparison, including height, width, thickness, cam opening, balance hook, pivot-bar slot, stamped number, and handed orientation.

 If it works: The old pivot shoe is out and the balance hardware is controlled, not pulling loose or snapping up in the track.